Investigating Child Abductions

 FBI CARD Team Plays a Vital Role

 When a child goes missing, it impacts the whole community.
-And while local law enforcement and investigators from our regional FBI offices respond and begin looking into the disappearance, the Bureau has an additional investigative asset that can be called upon for these time-sensitive cases—our national Child Abduction Response Deployment (CARD) team, which works to recover victims as quickly as possible and helps apprehend those responsible for taking them.
+And while local law enforcement and investigators from our regional FBI offices respond and begin looking into the disappearance, the Bureau has an additional investigative asset that can be called upon for these time-sensitive cases—our national Child Abduction Rapid Deployment (CARD) team, which works to recover victims as quickly as possible and helps apprehend those responsible for taking them.

 The CARD team, created in 2006, has been deployed more than 100 times for approximately 108 victims, both domestically and—when requested—abroad.
 Numerous children have been located and safely returned to their loved ones.
 Tragically, the remains of victims have also been found—though this can at least provide some sort of closure for their families.